 Before making a decision to cancel school, EPS administrators monitor and review road and parking lot conditions, temperatures and precipitation amounts.
 The decision on whether to cancel school is not often immediately clear.
 Oklahoma weather can change quickly.
 When schools must be closed due to inclement weather, the following considerations are important:

-- When winter conditions develop during the school day, schools will NOT be dismissed early because thousands of parents work and students could potentially be arriving home to a locked house.
+- When weather conditions develop during the school day, schools will NOT be dismissed early because thousands of parents work and students could potentially be arriving home to a locked house.

 - If the weather starts to deteriorate during the school day, parents may pick up their student(s) early.
 Please be advised that in the case of a high school student, weather related absences are counted in the exemption formula.